 A consistent reporting process leads to transparency and communication with stakeholders and allows your business to make well-informed, strategic decisions.

-- Need for strengthening and integration of IRM processes.
+Fortifying and integrating risk management.
 Risk programs and metrics are now the subjects of strategic objectives.
-According to many executives, the most far-reaching adverse outcomes caused by non-financial security incidents are the eroding consumers’ trust and shareholders’ value.
+Many c-board managers think that the most far-reaching adverse consequences of non-financial security incidents are undermining consumer loyalty and shareholder value.

-- Need for flexible and proactive GRC management.
-Living in the age of never-ending radical change, companies need agile and proactive risk management to keep a strong voice in the market.
-That’s why there’s a demand for proactive risk anticipation, increased cooperation integrity, and agile action programs.
+Adaptive and dynamic GRC management.
+Living in a time of ever-changing technologies, companies need agile and dynamic risk management to stay afloat in the GRC market landscape.
+That’s why there’s a demand for instant risk prediction, increased cooperation integrity, and quick action programs.

 Demand for security by design.
-Security by design is a new approach in software engineering where the risk thinking is built-in from the onset, enabling global innovation with confidence.
-In such an approach, the alternate security methods are first considered.
-The best among them are selected and enforced by the architecture design and then used as guiding principles for developers.
+Security by design is a new method in software architecture where the risk anticipation is built-in from the start, enabling a confident global innovation.
+The best security measures are picked and enforced by the architecture design and used as essential guides for developers.

 One client, a SaaS company with a wide range of B2B and B2C financial solutions, came to Innovecs with a live financial risk management system that could process and analyze financial data, but only with human intervention.